Helen L. Glynn, Music Director

 Born with a love a music and singing, Helen joined the St. Lucy’s Music Ministry in 1984, and the National Association of Pastoral Musicians, attending many workshops to become a cantor and obtain knowledge about scripture and music for prayer in liturgy..
 At a conference in 1992, “the Holy Spirit told me to listen to what God was telling me” and Helen went back to URI to study music, obtaining in 1997 a Masters Degree in Music Education, focusing on vocal performance, all while working at Newport Hospital.
 January 1, 1996, she became Music Director at St. Lucy’s.

 Helen retired from Newport Hospital in November 2009 after 36 years, spending most of that time working nights as a Registered Nurse certified in Behavioral Health Nursing.
 She lives in Portsmouth, RI, with her husband to Frederick Glynn.
-Their children are Rebecca, Matthew, and his wife Cynthia, and two grandchildren, Angel and Lilianna.
+Their children are Rebecca, Matthew, and his wife Cynthia, and three grandchildren, Angel, and Lilianna, and Nicholas.